Syllabus

 Sunday

-Class A, Junior and Non-competitive Piano, Strings & Chamber Music
+Junior and Non-competitive Piano, Singing, Strings & Chamber Music, Woodwind & Brass & possible Classes A & B

 Adjudicators: